 Therefore, although a particular risk (e.g. adverse site conditions) may be treated in a certain way in one standard form construction contract that does not necessarily mean that it will be treated in the same way in all other standard form construction contracts.
-This means that those parties involved in choosing the contract for a particular project must understand the risk allocation within the various standard form construction contracts.
+This means that those parties involved in choosing the contract for a particular project are advised to understand the risk allocation within the various standard form construction contracts.
 This will then help inform which contract is the best starting point for the particular project they are working on.
-The Appendix to this guidance note contains a summary of how certain key risks on construction projects are dealt with in four of the most commonly used construction contracts.